 The Approved Plans

-• Preserve the traditional façade fronting on Pelham Street and respect the architecture and context of the local area.
+• Preserve the traditional façade along Pelham Street and keep the London Plane tree.

 • Deliver a sustainable and car-free development.